andrewBatutin/andrewBatutin.github.io/_drafts/prob_est/prob_est.md

 #### Beta-distribution

-In order to get the probability of the estimate, i've chosen to use [Beta-distribution](https://en.wikipedia.org/wiki/Beta_distribution).
+In order to get the probability of the estimate, I've chosen to use [Beta-distribution](https://en.wikipedia.org/wiki/Beta_distribution).
 Why Beta-D - because it's used within [PERT](https://en.wikipedia.org/wiki/Program_evaluation_and_review_technique).

 Detailed description of how to calculate Beta-distribution based on three-point estimate you can find [here](http://www.laserlightnetworks.com/Documents/Model%20PERT%20Project%20Schedules%20with%20the%20BETA%20Distribution%20using%20EXCEL.pdf)